mida18/SNA_link_prediction/README.md

 #### 3) Dimension reduction
 > PCA is used for dimensionality reduction, so that the sample distribution can be visualized to provide a reference for the selection of the classifier.
-> The red is the sample with link=1, and the blue is the sample with link=0.
-> As can be seen from the figure, this data set may belong to a non-linear separable state, so we can consider using a kernel-based classifier when choosing a model.
+> As can be seen from the figure (the red is the sample with link=1, and the blue is the sample with link=0), this data set may belong to a non-linear separable state, so we can consider using a kernel-based classifier when choosing a model.
 ![image](https://github.com/mida18/SNA_link_prediction/blob/main/Fig/2D_pca.png)<br>

 ## Model training